 This western fringe of Benbecula is also home to the slight remains of Borve Castle and, further north, to Nunton House and Steadings, with the nearby remains of a chapel.

-Balivanich lies at the north west corner of Benbecula and is the main centre of population.
-Its size, and its architecture, is largely due to the RAF station, now Benbecula Airport, and to the Ministry of Defence missile range whose headquarters are located here, though in recent years the size of the English-speaking community within this largely Gaelic-speaking environment has tended to diminish as parts of the military presence have been run down.
+Balivanich lies at the north-west corner of Benbecula and is the main centre of population.
+Its size, and its architecture, is largely due to the RAF station, now Benbecula Airport, and to the Ministry of Defence missile range whose headquarters are located here, though in recent years the size of the English-speaking community within this significantly Gaelic-speaking environment has tended to diminish as parts of the military presence have been run down.